-She was also the daughter of a father who struggled with “combat fatigue” and then took his own life after witnessing WWII’s Battle of the Bulge take the lives of so many of his men; sister of a brother who died fighting in the Korean War; and daughter of a mother who never talked about the deaths of her husband and her son—or recognized the struggles of her daughter.
+She was forty-two years old, a mother of four, a wife of a successful businessman and community leader, a suburban socialite, a Sunday school teacher, and a civic volunteer.
+She was also the daughter of a father who suffered with “combat fatigue” and took his own life after surviving WWII’s Battle of the Bulge; the sister of a brother who died in the Korean War; and the daughter of a mother who never talked about the deaths of her husband and her son—or her daughter’s suffering.

 Guilt, confusion, and shame gradually covered Betty’s true self with layer after layer of false behaviors she used to protect herself, and the gift of a precious soul, uniquely created by God, was lost to itself and the world.